jchanler/saucedemo-playwright-tests/README.md

-# SauceDemo Playwright Tests
+# Saucedemo Playwright Tests

-A simple Playwright TypeScript framework for testing the SauceDemo application.
+A simple Playwright TypeScript framework for testing the Swag Lags demo site at https://www.saucedemo.com/.

 ## Setup

-1. Use the correct Node.js version:
+1. Use the correct Node version:
 ```bash
 nvm use
 ```